hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 Early attempts involved the generation of such a network with the Barabasi-Albert model.
 However, such artificial generation of a temporal network didn't appear organic enough, as it lacked desired metrics that could be expected from real world networks such as higher k-core values.

 Mining for realworld data was undertaken as an alternative to the artificial approach above.
-The search involved data from conferences, academia, machine learning, cultural brands, Twitter, NSW Australia Statistics, and various movie databases.* In searching for network data that was expansive, temporal, and potentially scale-free.
+The search involved data from conferences, academia, machine learning, cultural brands, Twitter, New South Wales and Australian Statistics, and various movie databases.* In searching for network data that was expansive, temporal, and potentially scale-free.
 Of the datasets explored, Movie data appeared to fit the criteria best, with IMDB lists being the most flexible.

 In the end, the following three data sets were used: